CIPH3RD/AnonExchange/README.md

-# AnonymousExchange
+# AnonExchange

 Fork of AnonymousOverflow that works on all StackExchange sites.
+Including:

+- StackOverflow
+- StackExchange
+- AskUbuntu
+- SuperUser
+- ServerFault
+- StackApps

-## Why use AnonymousExchange over StackExchange?
+## Why use AnonExchange over StackExchange?

 -   StackOverflow collects a lot of information